rseidl25/cse15l-lab-reports/lab-report-5.md

 script whenever they want to do the CLDQ challenge.
 It can take the user's time to complete the challenge from over 3 minutes to under 5 seconds!

-The following tutoial is structured similar to Lab Report 4, however this time the code from each step (beginning with step 5) is added to a bash script.
+The following tutorial is structured similar to Lab Report 4, however this time the code from each step (beginning with step 5) is added to a bash script.

 ---